Legal Advice On Discipline And Leaves

 Decisions about how and when to discipline or discharge employees can be complicated, especially when an employee is in a “protected class.”
-Employees can be in a protected class because of their age, race, gender, pregnancy, sexual orientation or disability or because they asked for a leave of absence or raised internal complaints, for example.
+Employees can be in a protected class because of their age, race, gender, pregnancy, sexual orientation or disability.
+They may have asked for a leave of absence or raised internal complaints, making retaliation claims possible.

 State and federal laws may come into play when confronting these types of decisions.
 Employers are best protected by obtaining legal advice before they take action, rather than trying to defend decisions made without the benefit of legal counsel.

-At the Law Offices of Marc Mandelblatt, our San Diego employment lawyer has been providing effective legal advice and strong defense representation to small businesses for more than 30 years.
+At the Law Offices of Marc Mandelblatt, our employment lawyer has been providing effective legal advice and strong defense representation to small businesses in the San Diego area for more than 40 years.
 Let us put our experience to work for you in regard to effectively disciplining and discharging employees.

 If you have questions concerning employee discipline or discharge or if you are confronting an issue surrounding a leave of absence, call 866-346-4297 to schedule an appointment to discuss your situation.